DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 "Elyra needs to see this," Lina said, holding up Milo's camera.
 "The footage, the sensor data, all of it.
 She'll know what it means."

 "Tomorrow," Jason agreed.
 "We brief her.
 Then we train.
-Because if that's Malvek's main facility—if that's where he's keeping everything he's collected—then we just became a problem he can't ignore."
+Because if that's Malvek's main facilityï¿½if that's where he's keeping everything he's collectedï¿½then we just became a problem he can't ignore."

 "Good," Milo said, surprising them.
 "Let him worry.
 Let him wonder who's watching.
 Maybe it'll make him sloppy."